-ERIE HIGH SCHOOL CAREER PATHWAY & COURSE SELECTION GUIDE 2020 - 2021
+ERIE HIGH SCHOOL

+CAREER PATHWAY & COURSE SELECTION GUIDE 2023 - 2024

 Dear Student and Parent,

 The Career & Scheduling Guide has been developed to assist with creating a well-balanced schedule for the next school year based on the student's individual four-year plan.
 In creating or revising your fouryear plan and schedule, the following may be helpful or necessary to consider:

 - Individual educational goals

 - Career interests

 - Course grades

 - Course credits

 - Student performance in prior years

 - Course requirements and prerequisites

 - Teacher/Counselor recommendations

 - Keystone scores

 - Standardized assessment results

 - District assessment results

 - Graduation requirements

 A well thought out academic plan will have a positive impact on your future.
 Please carefully consider your options and talk to your teachers and guidance counselors as you begin to plan your course selections.
 While this document was meant to be as useful as possible, we understand that it may not cover all circumstances for a student.
 If you have any questions about your scheduling choices, please make an appointment with your counselor.

 K-12 Career Planning

 Your Pathway Planner

-Use this guide to develop a future career goal and academic plan.
+Use this guide to develop a career goal and academic plan.

 What are Career Pathways?

 Each pathway is a broad grouping of careers that share similar characteristics and whose employment requirements call for many common interests, strengths, and competencies.
 A chosen Pathway focuses on a student's elective courses toward preparing for a specific goal area.
 Career pathways provide opportunities for students to explore similarly grouped career options.
 They also serve as an organizing tool for schools to help focus curriculum and bring relevance into the classroom.

 Why should I choose a career pathway?

-- To help focus on a career area that matches interests - To help set goals and align classes necessary to achieve those goals - To create career awareness - To encourage planning for workforce or postsecondary education opportunities - To provide knowledge that relates the high school experience to the word after graduation How do I choose a career pathway?
+- Help focus on a career area that matches interests - Help set goals and align classes necessary to achieve those goals - Create career awareness - Encourage planning for workforce or postsecondary education opportunities - Provide knowledge that relates the high school experience to the word after graduation

+How do I choose a career pathway?

-- You will research various career fields in middle school - You will take a Career Explorations course in tenth grade to help guide your decision-making process - Your counselors, parents and teachers will assist you - You will utilize various software tools to explore and research various careers
+- Research various career fields in middle school - Take a Career Explorations course in tenth grade to help guide your decision-making process - Your counselors, parents and teachers will assist you - Utilize various software tools to explore and research various careers

-YOUR FUTURE ...
-YOUR CHOICE!
+YOUR FUTURE...YOUR CHOICE!